-The receiver RF input is fed from the antenna to the receiver module .
-The signal is low-pass filtered, routed through a varactor-tuned preselector, amplified, image filtered, and fed to one input of the first mixer.
+The receiver RF input is fed from the antenna to the receiver module.
+The received signal is low-pass filtered, band pass filtered by an on-board ceramic preselector filter, amplified, image filtered, and fed to the RF input of the first mixer.
 The signal is mixed with the first LO injection signal (generated by the synthesizer/VCO circuitry) to produce a 73.35 MHz first i-f signal.

 The first i-f signal is 2-pole bandpass filtered and fed to a FET amplifier.
-The amplifier gain is controlled by AGC properties inherent in the amplifier design.
 The amplified first i-f signal is then 4-pole bandpass filtered and fed to the RF input of the custom receiver IC.